Browser-Use provides lifecycle hooks that allow you to execute custom code at specific points during the agent’s execution.

 print(f"Agent was last on URL: {previous_url} and is now on {current_url}")

-if 'completed' in current_url:
+if '/completed' in current_url:

 agent.pause()

-Path('result.txt').write_text(await current_page.content())
+Path('result.txt').write_text(await page.content())

 input('Saved "completed" page content to result.txt, press [Enter] to resume...')